-During that time, they cannot set foot in the gambling areas of any of the casinos in the state.
+During that time, they cannot set foot in the gambling areas of any of the casinos in the state or log into any of their mobile betting accounts.
 If they do gamble, their funds will be subject to confiscation, and security will escort them from the premises.
 They are, effectively, persona non grata at the casinos until the exclusion period ends.

-The exclusion period must last at least six months in Massachusetts.
+In Massachusetts, the exclusion period must last at least six months.
 However, that time can easily be longer — all the way to a permanent ban.
 Regardless of the chosen time period, the Massachusetts Gaming Commission requires that the excluded player complete a reinstatement training session with a gambling professional.
-That session will include tips for responsible gambling, a review of the risks of gambling and a list of resources for the excluded person.
+That session will include tips for responsible gambling, a review of the risks of gambling, and a list of resources for the excluded person.
 Only by written release from Mass Gaming may a member of the exclusion list gamble once more.

 Because voluntary self-exclusion is so radical and absolute, it is not a step to take lightly.
 It is also not a step you can take on behalf of someone else.
 In other words, the only way for people to go on the self-exclusion list is if they do so themselves.
 Family members and friends cannot have their problem gambler relatives “committed,” so to speak, no matter how ruinous their gambling has become.

 However, self-exclusion can also be a lifesaver for people in Massachusetts who can be honest with themselves about their ability to stop gambling.
 If no amount of therapy or meetings is going to keep you off the gambling floor, then self-exclusion might be the answer.
 Signing up takes only a couple of minutes, and you can do so both online and in person at each casino’s GameSense table.

 The bottom line: Responsible gambling in MA